catho/quantum/docs/PULL_REQUEST_TEMPLATE.md

-## Changelog
-- change a
-- change b

 ## Description
 Put the description of the task here.

 ## Setup
 to view the component behavior, run `yarn storybook`

 ## Review guide
 - [] Coverage (coverage status should not regress)\